 An Oyster Bay, N.Y. native, Asher spent two seasons (2013-15) in the ACC as a graduate assistant at NC State under Mark Gottfried.
 The Wolfpack advanced to the Sweet 16 in 2015, after reaching the ACC quarterfinal and advancing to the second round of the NCAA Tournament in 2014.
 Prior to arriving in Raleigh, Asher worked as the head student manager at West Virginia, where he earned a Regents Bachelor of Arts degree in 2013.Read More

-Bryan Dougher is in his first season at Rutgers as Director of Basketball Operations.
+Bryan Dougher is in his second season as Rutgers Director of Basketball Operations and is Camp Director.

 Dougher, Stony Brook’s all-time leading scorer in its Division I history, spent the 2014-16 seasons as the school’s Director of Basketball Operations.
 He was responsible for a variety of administrative tasks in the role, including team travel, scheduling practices, official visits and recruiting records, fundraising initiatives, alumni events, ticket requests, housing, financial aid, video needs, operating budgets, equipment purchases and disbursement, camps and clinics, and student-athlete academics.